agomesilva/agomesilva/README.md

 ## Hey there 👋
 My name is Angelina Gomes!
-I'm A software developer based in Bilbao and Luanda , who is passionate about writing code, solving problems, and building stuffs.
+I'm a software developer based in Bilbao and Luanda , who is passionate about writing code, solving problems, and building stuffs.

 #### *Always Exploring new web technologies*
 - A self-taught software developer and Open Source enthusiast.